Online Therapy for Depression

 Depression affects most of us at some time in our life, but for many, the depression is chronic and reoccurs in waves.
 Sometimes there are medical conditions that underlies the depression, but for most people who come to me for help it is very clear that what they most need is new strategies for reprocessing their emotions.
 You can learn how to break free from those habitual patterns of negative emotional thinking.
 Mindfulness Therapy is a holistic and more spiritual approach to the treatment of depression that helps you change at a core level rather than just treating the symptoms.

-LET’S GET STARTED – EMAIL ME NOW!
+LET’S GET STARTED – EMAIL ME TO SCHEDULE A SKYPE SESSION

-Overcoming Depression through Online Mindfulness Therapy
+Treating Depression through Online Mindfulness Therapy

 The key to the successful treatment for non-clinical depression, which affects most of us to some degree, is to learn how to “sit” with your depression without becoming overwhelmed or reactive.
 This is one of the core teachings of Mindfulness Therapy, which is now available online via individual Skype sessions with online therapist, teacher and author, Dr. Peter Strong.
 Online Therapy for Depression is becoming the first choice for a growing number of people who want to take charge of their recovery, rather than relying solely on medications.